 “For instance, the brigadists are supposed to count the number of pregnant women, follow them up and make sure they get to hospital or the public health centre when the birth begins,” says Kvernflaten.

-“The health system in itself does not have enough capacity to reach out to all the municipalities, and they are therefore completely dependent on having a person in each municipality in order to follow up on everyone.”
+“The health system in itself does not have enough capacity to reach out to all the communities, and they are therefore completely dependent on having a person in each community in order to follow up on everyone.”

 But many of the brigadists struggle with their responsibility and feel enormous pressure.